Skip to main content Skip to navigation

 Interdisciplinary

-This module runs as all other Design Studies module in the School for Cross-faculty Studies which is the hub for interdisciplinary and trans-disciplinary scholarship and practice by default this and other DS modules are inter- and trans-disciplinary, enabling students from all disciplinary background without prior design study.
+This module runs as all other Design Studies modules in the School for Cross-faculty Studies.
+As the hub for interdisciplinary and trans-disciplinary scholarship and practice, by default this and other Design Studies modules are inter- and trans-disciplinary, enabling students from all disciplinary backgrounds without prior design study experience.

 International